 - Pour wet mixture into dry mixture and stir just until combined (stir approximately 15-16 times no more).
 Batter should be lumpy.

 - Fill the muffin tins almost to the top.
 Sprinkle with the topping.
-Bake for approximately 18-25 minutes, check for doneness with a toothpick.
+Bake for 5 minutes then lower the heat to 350F (180C), continue to bake for approximately 12-15 minutes, check for doneness with a toothpick.
 Let cool for about 5 minutes in the pan then move to a wire rack to cool completely.
 Enjoy!